 In evaluating the DOE's work related to individual natural and engineered components of the proposed repository system, the Board found varying degrees of strength and weakness.
-For example, the Board considers the DOE's estimates of the probabilities of volcanic events and earthquakes at Yucca Mountain strengths, while the lack of data related to corrosion of materials proposed for the waste packages under conditions that would likely be present in the repository and the very short experience with these materials are considered weaknesses.
+For example, the Board considers the DOE's estimates of the probabilities of volcanic events and earthquakes at Yucca Mountain strengths and the lack of data related to corrosion of materials proposed for the waste packages under conditions that would likely be present in the repository and the very short experience with these materials weaknesses.

-This kind of variability is not surprising, given that the Yucca Mountain project is a complex, and in many respects, a first-of-a-kind undertaking.
-An important conclusion in the Board's letter is that when the DOE's technical and scientific work is taken as a whole, the Board's view is that the technical basis for the DOE's repository performance estimates is weak to moderate at this time.
+This kind of variability is not surprising, given that the Yucca Mountain project is a complex, and, in many respects, a first-of-a-kind undertaking.
+An important conclusion in the Board's January letter is that when the DOE's technical and scientific work is taken as a whole, the Board's view is that the technical basis for the DOE's repository performance estimates is weak to moderate at this time.
+However, if all the recommendations in the Board's January 24, 2002, letter report are implemented and no surprises are found, the Board's view of the technical basis would likely improve.
+The predicted repository performance, however, might be either better or worse, depending on what is discovered.

-The Board made no judgment in its January 24 letter on the question of whether the Yucca Mountain site should be recommended or approved for repository development.
+The Board concurs with the consensus within the international scientific community that deep geologic disposal is technically feasible at a suitable site.
+However, the Board made no judgment in its January letter on the question of whether the Yucca Mountain site should be recommended or approved for repository development.
 Those judgments, which involve a number of public-policy considerations as well as an assessment of how much technical uncertainty is acceptable at various decision points, go beyond the Board's congressionally established mandate.

 Let me explain in a little more detail, Mr. Chairman, the basis for the Board's conclusion on performance estimates.
 The DOE uses a complex, integrated performance assessment model to project repository system performance.
 Performance assessment is a useful tool because it assesses how well the repository system as a whole, not just the site or the engineered components, might perform.
 However, gaps in data and basic understanding cause important uncertainties in the concepts and assumptions on which the DOE's performance estimates are now based.
 Therefore, while no individual technical or scientific factor has been identified that would automatically eliminate Yucca Mountain from consideration at this point, the Board has limited confidence in current performance estimates generated by the DOE's performance assessment model.
-As I will discuss in just a moment, the Board believes that confidence in the DOE's projections of repository performance can be increased.